-We consent to the use in this Post-Effective Amendment No. 2 to Registration Statement (No. 333-201334) on Form S-1 of Aethlon Medical, Inc. of our report dated June 29, 2016, relating to our audits of the consolidated financial statements, appearing in the Prospectus, which is part of this Registration Statement and to the reference to our firm under the caption "Experts" in this Prospectus.
+We consent to the use in this Post-Effective Amendment No. 1 to the Registration Statement (No. 333-205832) on Form S-1 of Aethlon Medical, Inc. (the "Company") of our report dated June 29, 2016, relating to the consolidated financial statements of Aethlon Medical, Inc. (which report expresses an unqualified opinion and includes an explanatory paragraph relating to the Company's ability to continue as a going concern), appearing in the Prospectus, which is part of this Registration Statement.

+We also consent to the reference to our firm under the heading "Experts" in such Prospectus.